Sicelukwanda/pybullet-path-visualizer/readme.md

 # Pybullet Path Visualizer

-- Plots cartesian (x,y,z) trajectories in pybullet.
+This is a simple plotting utility for cartesian paths in pybullet.
-- Currently uses a shape model (i.e., torus) with alpha < 1.0
+- Plots individual waypoints (x,y,z) using a shape model (i.e., torus) with alpha < 1.0 for transpartency.
-for transpartency.
+- Each waypoint object can be XYZ scaled and rotated.